 in the Master Drawing Catalog can also be used in other models.
 They can be used in projects that have the same kind of drawings.

 To create cloning templates:

-- Select a drawing in Document manager.
+- Select a drawing in the Drawing List.

 - Right-click and select Add to Master Drawing Catalog , and then fill in the required properties.

 The cloning template can be found under Cloning templates in the Master Drawing Catalog.
 To use cloning templates in other models, open the Master Drawing Catalog in the model, click the button on the toolbar, and add the model where the templates are saved.

 For more information on the Master Drawing Catalog and cloning templates, see Create drawings in Master Drawing Catalog.